 - IB Diploma

-- 28 points must include Chemistry and Biology
+- 28 points must include Chemistry at Higher level and Biology Standard level at 5

 - Level 3 Extended Diploma